 William E. Mitchell was initially elected to the Board in April 2009.
-Mr. Mitchell is the managing partner of Sequel Capital Management, LLC.
+Mr. Mitchell is the managing partner of Sequel Venture Partners, LLC.
 Prior to that, Mr. Mitchell served as the Chairman of the Board of Directors of Arrow Electronics, Inc. from May 2006 until December 31, 2009, and also served as President and Chief Executive Officer of Arrow Electronics, Inc. from February 2003 to May 1, 2009.
-Mr. Mitchell also serves on the Board of Directors of Rogers Corporation and Spansion, Inc., and previously served on the Board of Directors of Brown-Forman Corporation.
-He also serves as Presiding Director of the newly formed company, Veritiv, Inc., created from the merger of xpedx, the distribution arm of International Paper and Unisource Worldwide, a Bain Capital company.
+Mr. Mitchell serves on the Board of Directors of Rogers Corporation and Spansion, Inc., and previously served on the Board of Directors of Brown-Forman Corporation.
+He also serves as Presiding Director of Veritiv, Inc..